 Rutenbeck’s body of work was featured at the 2003 Robert Flaherty International Film Seminar.
 His films have also been programmed at the Museum of Fine Arts and Institute of Contemporary Art in Boston, Museum of Modern Art, National Gallery, Double Take Documentary Film Festival, Margaret Mead Film and Video Festival, Lussas International Film Festival, Black Maria and others.

+His feature-length film, Scenes from a Parish, about a diverse group parishioners in a Catholic parish undergoing dramatic demographic change, premiered to critical acclaim at the Museum of Fine Arts in Boston in 2009, and aired later that year on the PBS series Independent Lens.
 In January 2009 Rutenbeck was awarded a Du Pont Columbia Journalism Award for his work as Producer and Director of Not Just A Paycheck, an episode of the PBS series Unnatural Causes, about health disparities in the United States, co-produced by California Newsreel and Vital Pictures.
 Not Just A Paycheck examines the health consequences of the loss of 3000 jobs in a rural Michigan county.

 Editing credits include over fifty films for PBS, BBC, Channel Four (UK), Discovery Channel and Showtime.
 They include the 2008 ALMA award-winning Roberto Clemente for American Experience, Emmy award-winning Siamese Twins for NOVA and the groundbreaking People of the Shining Path for Britain’s Channel Four.
 These films have also won Peabody, du Pont-Columbia and other honors and awards.
-He was a consulting editor on the recent independent feature American Wake.